datastacktv/data-engineer-roadmap/README.md

 ## About us 👋🏼

 [datastack.tv](https://datastack.tv/) is the learning platform for the modern data stack.
-We create concise screencast video tutorials for data engineers. [**Browse out courses here!**](https://datastack.tv/courses.html)
+We create concise screencast video tutorials for data engineers. [**Browse our courses here!**](https://datastack.tv/courses.html)

 ## License 🗞